Sierra Tucson offers effective, comprehensive treatment for individuals in relapse from alcohol addiction.

 - A lack of certainty about the decision not to remain sober

-As one transitions back into his or her home and community, the above scenarios are likely to be encountered.
+As one transitions back to their home and community, the above scenarios are likely to be encountered.
 It is for this reason that extensive aftercare planning can be critical in preventing the relapse that could undermine so much of the hard work done in treatment.

 How to prevent alcohol addiction relapse